EmmS21/Prompts/MarketingAgent.md

 ## Context

-Create a list of possible paths {persona} could take to learn about {business_name} with an intention to change careers.
+Create a list of possible paths each of these personas: {persona} could take to learn about {business_name} with an intention to change careers.
 Think of these paths as things this persona could read, sites they could visit and content they could search for while either:

 i. deciding to learn how to code/software engineering ii. deciding what to use to learn iii. finding support communities and other options

 For each path, create an imaginary user who is {persona} and browse through internet content they could interact with based on the context given to you.
+Do this for each persona

 If the tool responds with a message indicating that it is stuck somewhere and are unable to access certain pages, do not let it continue down this path, search for alternative sources.